Hicks Morley Welcomes Two New Partners

 Michael Smyth was called to the Ontario bar in 1992, and has been recognized as a leading practitioner in the area of labour and employment law in The Best Lawyers in Canada.
 Michael advises federally and provincially regulated employers on grievances and arbitrations, discipline and terminations, human rights matters, certification applications, corporate restructuring, collective bargaining and employment contracts.
 Michael can be reached at 416.864.7039 or email@example.com.

-Prior to joining Hicks Morley, Henry, Jeffrey and Michael were all partners at Heenan Blaikie LLP.
+Prior to joining Hicks Morley, Henry and Michael were all partners at Heenan Blaikie LLP.

 As Canada’s leading law firm representing employers in all aspects of human resources law and advocacy, the addition of our three new partners reinforces Hicks Morley’s long-standing commitment to provide firm clients with unparalleled depth and experience in the areas of law in which we practice.

-We are delighted to welcome Henry, Jeffrey and Michael as partners in our firm.
-All three are leading practitioners in the field of labour and employment law and will be a great addition to the firm in helping us to continue to grow our practice.
+We are delighted to welcome Henry and Michael as partners in our firm.
+Both are leading practitioners in the field of labour and employment law and will be a great addition to the firm in helping us to continue to grow our practice.

 The articles in this Client Update provide general information and should not be relied on as legal advice or opinion.
 This publication is copyrighted by Hicks Morley Hamilton Stewart Storie LLP and may not be photocopied or reproduced in any form, in whole or in part, without the express permission of Hicks Morley Hamilton Stewart Storie LLP. ©